Energy Efficient Resource Allocation for Hybrid Services with Future Channel Gains: Simulation Results

 \subsection{Simulation Setup}

-For VoD service, we use scalable video coding in \cite{Patrick2012Video} (each segment includes one base layer and five enhance layers) to evaluate the performance of different policies.
+For VoD services, we consider {SVC} in \cite{Patrick2012Video} (each segment includes one base layer and five enhance layers).
 The bit rate of each layer can be found in \cite{VideoTrace}.
 The average streaming rate of each VoD service is around $2$~Mbits/s.
-For RT service, the packets of each user arrive at the buffer of BS according to a Poisson process with average rate $\lambda_a = 500$~packets/s.
-The size of each packet follows exponential distribution with average $1/{\lambda_u} = 4$~kbits/packet.
-Hence, the average data arrival rate of RT service is $2$~Mbits/s.
+For RT services, the packets of each user arrive at the buffer of BS according to a Poisson process with average rate $\lambda_a = 500$~packets/s.
+The size of each packet follows an exponential distribution with average $1/{\lambda_u} = 4$~kbits/packet.
+Hence, the average data arrival rate of each RT service is $2$~Mbits/s.

-All the users move along a road from point A at $(0,0)$~m to point B, as shown in Fig. \ref{fig:Simulation}.
+All the users move along a road with minimal distance from BSs as $100$~m, where the distance between two adjacent BSs is $500$~m.
+In the scenario with perfect prediction, the velocities of users are constant, i.e., $20$~m/s.
+In the scenario with imperfect prediction, the velocities are random variables, as to be detailed later.
 To save transmit power, each user is accessed to its nearest BS.
-The distances between BSs are $500$~m, and the minimal distance between the BSs to the road are $100$~m.
-The path loss model is $35.3+37.6\log_{10}D^m_j$ dB, where $D^m_i$ is the distance in meters between the $m$th user and its accessed BS in the $j$th time slot.
-The circuit powers of different components in \cite{Claude2012Flexible} are measured in the year of $2012$.
-The scaling law in \cite{Claude2014Modeling} is further applied to predict $P_c$ and $P_0$ in $2020$, which are used in our simulation.
-The EE is the ratio of the amount of transmitted data to the amount of energy consumed by the BSs to serve the VoD and RT services in the prediction window.
+The path loss model is $35.3+37.6\log_{10}D$ dB, where $D$ is the distance in meters between a user and its accessed BS in a frame.
+The circuit powers of different components are obtained from those measured in the year of $2012$ in \cite{Claude2012Flexible}, where the scaling law in \cite{Claude2014Modeling} is further applied to predict $P_c$ and $P_0$ in $2020$.
 The prediction window is with duration $N_L \Delta T = 60$~s.
-The total simulation time is $6000$~s.
-All the simulation parameters are listed in Table III.
-This setup will be used in the following unless otherwise specified.
+The results for the scenarios with perfect and imperfect prediction are respectively obtained from 100 and 1000 simulation trails.
+In each trail, the user trajectory in the prediction window, the packet arrival and packet size of RT services, and Rayleigh fading channels are randomly generated.
+Matlab is used for the simulation.
+The simulation parameters are listed in Table \ref{T:parameter}.
+This setup will be used in the sequel unless otherwise specified.